Hamshary1000/Turbo-energy-drinks-company/README.md

-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, it's better to have quality over quantity - having 2 stellar business-relevant projects stands out much more than 3+ mediocre projects.
-Feel free to make a copy of this or fork this repository and make it your own.
-Happy portfolio-ing :)

 # Project Background

-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+Turbo is a French beverage company that is aiming to make its mark in the Egyptian market.
+A few months ago, they launched their energy drink in 10 cities in egypt
+The Marketing team is responsible for increasing brand awareness, market share, and product development.
+They conducted a survey in those 10 cities and received results from 10k respondents.

 Insights and recommendations are provided on the following key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**
+- **Demographic Insights:** Preferences by gender, age group and cities.
+- **Brand Awareness:** percentage of heard, tried  before, reason preventing from trying, and health concerns.
+- **Competition Analysis:** other brands popularity and reasons for choosing them.
+- **Consumer Preferences:** reviews, pereception, Preferred times ,situations  and frequencies.
+- **•Product Development:** prefered improvements, ingredients expected and packaging preferences.
+- **Targeting Criteria:** targeted price range, marketing channels and locations.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The Python Notebook used to inspect, clean and analyze the data can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+A pdf of a Power Bi dashboard used to report can be found here [link].

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+Turbo survey Database structure as seen below consists of three table: city, Respondents, Survey Response, with a total row count of 10,000 records.
 A description of each table is as follows:
 - **Table 2:**
 - **Table 3:**
 - **Table 4:**